 The Satanic sommelier serves a cocktail to Jean Brooks in The 7th Victim.

 The Seventh Victim (1943)

 Satanic Sommelier: Whiskey.
 An old fashioned mystery thriller centered around a cult of Devil worshippers called Palladists.
 Though tame unto the point of near-boredom by today’s jaded cinematic standards, it still carries a cozy film noir accent.
 Also noteworthy for prefiguring future essays into horror cinema.
-The group of Palladists may have an affinity with later cinematic devil worshipping groups, such as in Rosemary’s Baby.
+The group of Palladists have a certain affinity with later cinematic devil worshipping groups, such as in Rosemary’s Baby.
 The shower scene is said to have inspired Hitchcock’s notorious shower scene in PSYCHO…

-The final laws against Witchcraft in England were repealed in 1952, allowing witches to finally “come out of the (broom) closet.”
+The final laws against Witchcraft in England were repealed in 1952, allowing witches to finally come out of the (broom) closet.
 Witchcraft became all the rage after Gerald Gardner wrote and published a couple of groundbreaking books on the subject as an underground Pagan religion.
 It’s popularity as the Wiccan religion has spread and been on the rise ever since.

 Kim Novak in Bell, Book and Candle.

-Bell, Book and Candle
+Bell, Book and Candle (1958)

 Patricia Jessel and Christopher Lee in Horror Hotel